juliagartor/Social-Innovation/README.md

 # 📖 Pocket Doctor <a name="about-project"></a>

 Welcome to the Pocket Doctor project!
-This tool is designed to be integrated into the La Meva Salut app, providing virtual doctor services accessible to every person in Catalunya.
+This tool is designed to be integrated into the La Meva Salut app, providing virtual doctor services accessible to every person in Catalunya.............

 <!-- GITHUB REPOSITORY -->
 # 🗂️ Repository Structure <a name="repo-structure"></a>